BernzSy/Aqualityca-Grp5/README.md

 If you have already Python to the system, check the version of Python by running this command:
 >python --version

-If you haven't installed Python:
+If you haven't installed it, you can download it free [Python](https://www.python.org/).